KevinJared/Password_locker/README.md

 * Copy and paste credentials

 Note: This is an academic project.
-## Setup
+# Setup
-# First clone this repo:
+## First clone this repo:

 * git clone https://github.com/KevinJared/Password_locker.git
-# navigate to the repo on your terminal
+## Navigate to the repo on your terminal
 cd Pass-Locker
-# Running the code
+## Running the code

 * ./run.py

 ## Technologies Used
-python
+Python
 ## Support and contact details
-for any questions please feel free to reach out to me through
+For any questions please feel free to reach out to me through
 * kevinjaredkip@gmail.com
 ### License
 * This project is licensed under the MIT Open Source license, please refer to Licence.md for more info